 After leaving Manchester, Geoff combined applied practice with academic positions first at Roehampton University London, then at Kingston University as the Principle Lecturer and Course Director for Sports Science.
 He then moved to the Gold Coast where he worked at Bond University as a part time Assistant Professor, and with Sport and Recreation Queensland as a Senior Adviser.
 Before taking a position at USC, he returned to the UK for two years as the Course Leader for the University of Gloucestershire’s Masters degree in Applied Sport and Exercise Sciences and a sport and exercise psychology consultant at the Wimbledon Parkside Hospital in London.

+Geoff is a strong and active researcher with over 65 peer reviewed journal articles and experience of successfully supervising numerous Higher Degree by Research (PhD) students.
 Geoff has experience in applied and theoretical research, as well as both qualitative and quantitative research design methodologies.
 Currently he is supervising several PhD and Master of Science by Research students.

 - Australian Psychological Society

 Senior Fellow Higher Education Academy